 Guam Pacific War Museum

-The Guam Pacific War Museum is a great way to learn about the horrors and indifference of war.
+is a great way to learn about the horrors and indifference of war.
 As you browse to the numerous exhibits showing the war in the Pacific, you cannot help but sympathize to the soldiers, families and everyone that became victims of the war.
 A short video welcomes every guest, afterward a guide will lead you to the exhibit room where the remnants and images of World War 2 is presented.
 You can read articles, documents of the declaration of war, news clippings and archived documentaries made about WW II.

 The museum created a balanced and fair interpretation of the American and Japanese side during the course of the historic events in the 1940’s.
 Everything is nicely done, and the atmosphere is quite solemn as every visitor try to reminisce through the help of the showrooms the determination, patriotism, and courage of both countries.
 It is also quite noticeable that the majority of visitors to this museum are Japanese.
 The museum is quite small but it shows a good collection of war memorabilia’s like, the vehicles, weapons, debris of a war plane, remains of the zero fighter trucks and equipments used during that era.
 After a visit, it leaves a strong impression that will make you view the meaning of war in a different perspective.

 is the ideal place for a good diving experience in Guam.
 Diving classes for newbie’s and family diving is also offered by the PADI certified divers who work in this complex.
 For the less adventurous, you can enjoy looking at the family and other couples that dives from the sea observatory.